 top of page

-Art for Hope/Stigma and Survival
+Art for Hope/Stigma and Survival/Victims Witnesses Survivors

-This exhibition focuses on substance use disorder and the stigma that surrounds it.
+My exhibitions focus on substance use disorder and the stigma that surrounds it.
 My sister died of an opioid overdose.
 She might still be alive if it were not for prescription opioids and the stigma which suffocates discussion, blocks action and causes pain.

 My sister OD’d but, maybe to the millions affected, I can be part of a solution.
 I want to use my art to normalize the discussion and to help erase the stigma.
 I create a forum for not only the victims, witnesses and survivors of SUD and mental health related issues but also for medical practitioners, government administrators, legal professionals and elected officials.